stackanetes/stackanetes/README.md

 ### Gotta go fast

 Leaving aside the configuration of the [requirements], Stackanetes can fully deploy OpenStack from scratch in ~5-8min.
-But that's not the only strength of Stackanetes, it's true power resides on its ability to help managing OpenStack's lifecycle.
+But that's not the only strength of Stackanetes, it's true power resides in its ability to help managing OpenStack's lifecycle.

 [requirements]: #requirements